wostzone/directory/README.md

 ### System Requirements

-This service is intended for use as part of the WoST Hub.
+This service is core plugin of the WoST Hub.
 See Hub system requirements for details.

 ### Manual Installation